Staff Attorney – Dependency

 - Ability to enter home environments with smoke or other potentially sensitive qualities.

 The Law Foundation is an Equal Opportunity Employer/Affirmative Action Employer.
-We encourage people of color, women, people living with disabilities, older people, and lesbian, gay, bisexual, and transgender people to apply.
+We value having staff who come from communities that are most impacted by our issues.
+For example, Black, Indigenous, Latinx, AAPI, and other people of color, womxn, people living with disabilities, older people, and lesbian, gay, bisexual, and transgender people are encouraged to apply.
 It is the policy of the Law Foundation to prohibit discrimination and harassment of any type and to afford equal employment opportunities to employees and applicants, without regard to race, color, ethnicity, ancestry, religion, age, sex, gender, sexual orientation, gender identity/expression, pregnancy, medical condition or genetic information, veteran status, national origin, disability, marital or other protected status.
 The Law Foundation will conform to the spirit, as well as the letter of all applicable laws and regulations.

 Applications will be reviewed on a rolling basis until position is filled.
 Please submit the following via email to email@example.com: (1) a resume, (2) at least three professional references, and (3) a cover letter that explains your interest and also addresses the question below.